Skip to content

 Troubleshooting Audio Issues

-If your recordings still lack sound, check your Windows 11 Settings.
-Ensure your audio drivers are up to date via Device Manager.
-If you are using a headset, verify that your default playback device is set correctly in the Sound control panel.
+If your recordings still lack sound, let’s check your Windows 11 Settings.
+First, make sure your audio drivers are up to date through Device Manager.
+If you’re using a headset, confirm that your default playback device is set correctly in the Sound control panel.

 Microphone vs. System Audio